LogtalkDotOrg/logtalk3/manuals/sources/userman/categories.rst

 replace a predicate definition, local callers of the replaced predicate will still call the non-patched version of the predicate.
-This is a consequence of the lack of a portable solution at the :term:`backend Prolog compiler` level for destructively replacing static predicates.
+This is a consequence of the lack of a portable solution at the :term:`backend Prolog compiler` level for replacing static predicate definitions.

 .. _categories_finding: